framer/motion/api/framer-motion.api.md

     // (undocumented)
     componentDidMount(): void;
     componentDidUpdate(): void;
+    // Warning: (ae-forgotten-export) The symbol "TransitionHandler" needs to be exported by the entry point index.d.ts
+    //
+    // (undocumented)
+    generateBatchHandler(): TransitionHandler;
     getSnapshotBeforeUpdate(): null;
     // Warning: (ae-forgotten-export) The symbol "LayoutStack" needs to be exported by the entry point index.d.ts getStack(id: string): LayoutStack;